Be Patient. Order in process.

 The purpose of insulating glass is to diffuse heat transfer, whether that’s heat coming from the sun or the heat from your home.
 Insulated glass stabilizes your home’s temperature by preventing heat loss from internal temperatures.
 On the other hand, it prevents heat from coming in, which keeps the internal temperatures cool and comfortable in the summer.

-Insulated glass is designed to increase your home or business’s energy efficiency, and is the industry standard for all residential or commercial windows.
+Insulated glass is designed to increase your home or business’s energy efficiency, and is the industry standard for all residential or commercial storefront windows.
 You can augment your window’s insulating performance by choosing gas-filled glass, a triple pane window, or by adding a special coating, such as Low-E or window tint.

 6. Laminated Glass